 The credibility gap of the election process is widely discussed in the media, we await evidence of the alleged irregularities from all concerned parties.
 Many of these irregularities were evident well before the voting stage of the process, disturbing as they are, they come as no surprise to many of us.
 If anything, the MDC-Alliance and its leader, Nelson Chamisa’s response is surprising; when they knowingly entered a vastly flawed election process, what did they expect?

 Democratic crisis and the poor quality of the election process aside, what has the election process revealed to Matabeleland?
-Voter apathy is endemic; by the end of the Biometric Voter Registration exercise on 08/02/2018, Matabeleland South, Bulawayo and Matabeleland North, respectively had recorded the least number of people who had registered (see Table 1).
+Voter apathy is endemic in Matabeleland, by the end of the Biometric Voter Registration exercise on 08/02/2018, Matabeleland South, Bulawayo and Matabeleland North had recorded the least number of people who had registered to vote as shown in Table 1.